vargalaszlo87/shortwave-lowpass-filter/README.md

 # 👾 S parameters of filter

-One of themost important things in life of RF is the S-parameters.
+One of the most important things in life of RF is the S-parameters.
 In this world can be use S matrix instead of Z, Y, H. See it the python code with scikit-rf package:

 ```python